ViennaBorowska/Redux-Store/README.md

 ## DEPLOYED APP

-This application has also been deployed to Heroku [here](https://https://safe-bayou-40613.herokuapp.com/)
+This application has also been deployed to Heroku [here](https://safe-bayou-40613.herokuapp.com/) (NOT YET WORKING)

 <img src="./assets/shop-shop.jpg">